KAMKEEL/BookEditor/README.md

 # Plug Editor

-Plug Editor is a Multi-Line Book Editor that hopes to be compatible with GTNH Angelica, RGB Color Coding, etc. This will allow easier book handling, multi line editing.
+Plug Editor is a Multi-Line Book Editor that integrates with HexText when available to provide RGB color coding and other formatting improvements.
+This will allow easier book handling, multi line editing.
 Click mouse pointing.